A Better World Through Supply Chain

 Francis Murabula is a supply chain practitioner with over 20 years management experience across manufacturing, automobile assembly, banking and telecommunications sectors.
 He has held various senior management positions in which he has developed policies, strategies and implemented supply chain transformational programs.
 Francis served on the committee of procurement experts on a COMESA program aimed at implementing procurement reforms in the trading bloc.
-He is currently the Executive Head of Supply Chain for Safaricom Limited and also serves as member of the council of Kenya Institute of Supplies Management.
+He is currently the Head of Supply Chain Management for Safaricom Limited and has also served as member of the council of Kenya Institute of Supplies Management.
 He is widely recognized as an expert in his field and has been listed in the International Who’ Who (professional category).
 Francis holds a Master’s degree in Procurement from the University of Glamorgan, in addition to various professional certifications.
 In his private life, Francis takes a keen interest in technologies that transform lives through climate-smart agriculture.

 Herbert has over 25 years of professional experience in a wide variety of supply chain practices and project management.
 Having a background in civil engineering helped him to focus on the essential elements of vast and complex operations.
 He has spent optimizing operations and supply chains in the most challenging environments of the world such as Somalia, Haiti, Timor Leste, or Kosovo, and has substantially contributed to the introduction of horizontally structured end-to-end supply chain processes in the United Nations peacekeeping operations.
 Herbert has been a customer of malfunctioning supply chain processes, which motivated him to switch sides and become a leading supply chain expert himself.
 He strongly focuses on client satisfaction and process automation and is a strong believer in continuous improvements and optimization.